-It is important that you and/or your caregiver contact your doctor right away if you think you might be experiencing any side effects, including eye pain or redness, light sensitivity, or blurring of vision, after an injection.
+It is important that you and/or your caregiver contact your doctor right away if you think you might be experiencing any side effects, including eve pain or redness, light sensitivity, or a change in vision, after an injection.

 You are encouraged to report negative side effects of prescription drugs to the FDA.